stenito/fasticons/README.md

 ---

-`style.scss` is an sass file with the styles for the icons as well as a few rules for the example file.
+`style.scss` is a sass file with the styles for the icons as well as a few rules for the example file.
 See Usage.

 Size: 2.1kb